chipxsd/stream-based-sync/stream-based-sync.md

  - parameter event: A synced event to apply on the model.

- - returns: Returns `true`, if the operation was successfull;
+ - returns: Returns `true`, if the operation was successful;
             in case of a conflict, the method returns `false`.
  */
 private func apply(event: Sync.Event) -> Bool {